Holstein Kiel: Foundation to WWII

-Postwar to present
+Postwar to 2000

 Since the end of the war, Kiel has primarily been a tier II and III club.
-After the conflict football in the western half of the country was re-organized into five regional top flight divisions.
+After the conflict, football in the western half of the country was re-organized into five regional top flight divisions.
 Holstein Kiel played from 1947 until 1963 in the Oberliga Nord (I) and twice finished as runners-up (1953, 1957).
-In 1961 the reserve team captured the German amateur championship.
+In 1961 the reserve team won the German amateur championship.
 After the 1963 formation of a single national first division known as the Bundesliga, the club became a second division side and played in the Regionalliga Nord (II).
-Kiel failed in its attempt to advance to the Bundesliga after its 1965 Regionalliga Nord championship.
+Kiel did not advance to the Bundesliga after its 1965 Regionalliga Nord championship.
 German football was restructured in 1974 with the formation of a new second division known as the 2.
 Bundesliga and the team slipped to third division play in the Amateuroberliga Nord (III).
-Holstein Kiel won promotion to second tier competition in 1978 as part of the 2.
+Holstein Kiel won promotion to second-tier competition in 1978 as part of the 2.
 Bundesliga Nord and was relegated in 1981.

+With the reunification of Germany in 1990, teams from the former East Germany became part of a combined national competition.
+German football was re-organized again in 1994 and Holstein Kiel qualified for the new tier three division Regionalliga Nord (III).
+In 1996, the club was relegated for the first time to the Oberliga Hamburg/Schleswig-Holstein (IV) and returned to Regionalliga Nord (III) in 1998.